Carolingian church: Local churches

 Individual churches owed much to their respective communities and as such could vary in wealth, land, religious material and influence.
 Wealthy churches were a product of endowments by donors who could be granted privileges such as private chapels or entire churches.
 This meant that local, parochial churches which served the majority of the populace were often far poorer in comparison, not benefitting from such great endowments.
 However, local churches were a major presence across the Frankish lands: historians have estimated that there were perhaps, on average, 200 local churches in each diocese.
 There were more than 100 dioceses in the Carolingian regions north of the Alps, meaning that local societies were served by tens of thousands of small churches.
 In Italy, the ecclesiastical landscape was even more densely crowded.

 Monasteries

 The Merovingian period had seen an explosion of monastic foundations across the Frankish world, thanks to the influence of missionaries such as Columbanus, whose monastic lifestyles were encouraged and patronised by elites.
 In the Carolingian period, monasteries came to play increasingly prominent roles in society.
 Royal patronage of local monasteries such as Fulda and Lorsch provided a means for the court to establish relationships with local elites, thus enabling a degree of centralised control over peripheral regions.
+The period also saw efforts to standardize monastic practice: in the early years of Louis the Pious's reign, his chief adviser Benedict of Aniane encouraged a more uniform implementation of the Rule of St. Benedict across Frankish monasteries.
 Kings and aristocrats could gain social prestige through their association with the saints of prominent monasteries: for example, the Frankish kings patronised the cults of St Dionysius (Saint-Denis) in Paris and St Martin in Tours.
 Monasteries played a prominent role in the Carolingian economy, whereby they were endowed with earthly goods in exchange for spiritual services, thus constituting an intrinsic component of a spiritual or moral economy.